jayyu23/starling-store/README.md

 ## Overview

-Within this project, we present a storage toolkit for David Guttenfelder's North Korea archive, featuring photos taken from 2015 in the Democratic People Republic of Korea and derived 3D reconstructions.
+Within this project, we present a storage toolkit for [David Guttenfelder's North Korea archive](https://www.davidguttenfelder.com/inside-the-cult-of-kim-1), featuring photos taken from 2000-2015 in the Democratic People's Republic of Korea, as well as derived videos and3D reconstructions.
 Our project seeks to design a storage pipeline for these artifacts using emerging web3 technologies, addressing questions such as:

 * What are the different types of data that we need to store from the Guttenfelder archive, and how should we process this data for storage processes?
 * What are the web3 storage technologies that may be available for this task?
 What are each of their strengths and limitations?
 * How do we use cryptographic techniques to ensure that the data remains secure and tamper-resistant?
 * How do we address privacy issues surrounding what can be revealed to the public, and what must remain confidential to protect journalists and subjects' identities?
-* How does this project compose with existing initiatives by Starling Lab, including the Authenticated Attributes project, as well as wider industry efforts such as C2PA?
+* How does this project compose with existing initiatives by Starling Lab, such as the [Authenticated Attributes project](https://github.com/starlinglab/authenticated-attributes)?

 In our proposed solution, we will highlight three key parts in our toolkit solution: